BookMyGarage Logo

 Birmingham Clean Air Zone: Everything You Need to Know

-Find Out What the Birmingham Clean Air Zone is, Who it Affects and What Parts of the City It Covers
+Find out what the Birmingham Clean Air Zone is, who it affects and what parts of the city it covers

-If you live in Birmingham, or regularly drive into the city, you need to be aware of the Birmingham Clean Air Zone (CAZ).
 The CAZ opened on 1st June 2021 and, while the regulations didn't come into effect for two weeks to give drivers "time to adjust", they are now in force.
 These regulations will affect you differently, depending on what vehicle you drive.

 Find out all you need to know about the Birmingham Clean Air Zone in this article.